tedneward/Research/content/platforms/jvm/specifications.md

 * JSR 330: Dependency Injection for Java 1.0
 * JSR 349: Bean Validation 1.1
 * JSR 345: Enterprise JavaBeans 3.2
-    An Enterprise JavaBeans (EJB) component, or enterprise bean, is a body of code that has fields and methods to implement modules of business logic.
-You can think of an enterprise bean as a building block that can be used alone or with other enterprise beans to execute business logic on the Java EE server.

-    Enterprise beans are either session beans or message-driven beans.

-    A session bean represents a transient conversation with a client.
-When the client finishes executing, the session bean and its data are gone.

-    A message-driven bean combines features of a session bean and a message listener, allowing a business component to receive messages asynchronously.
-Commonly, these are Java Message Service (JMS) messages.

-    Asynchronous local session beans in EJB Lite

-    Nonpersistent timers in EJB Lite

 * JSR 318: Interceptors 1.2
 * JSR 322: Java EE Connector Architecture 1.7
 * JSR 338: Java Persistence 2.1